Being induced can be scary for a first time mom, so here’s exactly what will happen at the hospital during a scheduled induction.

 Next, the nurse will insert the IV.
 This is honestly the worst part about being induced in my opinion.

-If you’re IV is uncomfortable at all, let your nurse know so she can adjust it for you.
+If you’re IV is bothering you at all, let your nurse know so they can adjust it for you.

 Once you’re IV is inserted and you’ve gone through your medical history, your doctor will likely visit to check your cervix and break your water.